 As we look forward to celebrating Mother’s Day this Sunday, please remember there are many mothers in Singapore who are far from their children.
 Helper Novia Arluma explains what that feels like.

-In the lead-up to Mother’s Day, we are posting a different first-person essay or interview each day this week.
-Today, we hear from foreign domestic worker Novia Arluma, who had to leave her 6-year-old son and 1.5-year-old daughter behind in Indonesia when she came to work in Singapore.
+In the lead-up to Mother’s Day, we hear from foreign domestic worker Novia Arluma, who had to leave her 6-year-old son and 1.5-year-old daughter behind in Indonesia when she came to work in Singapore.
 Novia’s hard work and sacrifices have provided a better life for her family, but at what cost?

 It is already many years ago that I first came to Singapore from Indonesia.
 I was in a difficult situation, and I saw no better solution in my mind.
 I had to support my two children after my husband and I agreed to separate.
 Just a year earlier he had abandoned us without any financial support, and I decided it was time for me to take responsibility for our future.

 At the time my son was six years old, and my daughter only one and a half.
 I was merely a village lady; I did not have a good education.
 It is hard to get any job, let alone one with a good salary, for someone like me in Indonesia.
 My parents are farmers.
 At our family farm we plant coffee beans, bananas and coconuts to make our daily living.
 We have durian trees as well.
 I could have stayed and lived with them, but as I was now an adult woman with two children, I felt I needed to take responsibility for them myself.
 My parents had very little money; my kids had their daily needs, and there was also their education to consider.
 But of course they also needed the love that they should get from me.